vstconsulting/vstutils/doc/config.rst

 Section ``[locks]``.

-Locks is system that vstutils-based application uses to prevent damage from parallel actions working on something simultaneously.
+Locks is a system that vstutils-based application uses to prevent damage from parallel actions working on something simultaneously.
 It is based on Django cache, so there is another bunch of same settings as cache_.
 And why there is another section for them, you may ask.
-Because cache backend used for locking must provide some guarantees, which does not required to usual cache: it MUST be shared for all vstutils-based application threads and nodes.
-So, in-memory backend, for example, is not suitable.
+Because cache backend is used for locking must provide some guarantees, which do not required to usual cache: it MUST be shared for all vstutils-based application threads and nodes.
+So, for example, in-memory backend is not suitable.
 In case of clusterization we strongly recommend to use Redis or Memcached as backend for that purpose.
-Cache and locks backend can be same, but don't forget about requirement we said above.
+Cache and locks backend can be the same, but don't forget about requirement we said above.

 |
 |